sir-dunxalot/ember-tooltips/README.md

 ### Using on HTML elements

-If you want to render a tooltip on an HTML element that isn't rendered by a Ember View then data attributes will be your solution.
+If you want to render a tooltip on an HTML element that isn't rendered by an Ember View then data attributes will be your solution.

 Please note, you must call the `renderChildTooltips()` method of the parent view in order to render the tooltips.